How can anyone in Texas think that bats are scary?

 - The “tricolor” name comes from the coloration of the three distinct bands of hairs on their back: dark gray on the bottom, yellowish-brown in the middle, and brown or reddish-brown on top.

 - Formerly known as the Eastern Pipistrelle.

-The Tricolored Bat is the smallest in Texas!
+This species is the smallest bat found in Texas!